astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

 <a name='P-xyLOGIX-Core-Extensions-Properties-Resources-Error_ValueCannotBeNullOrWhiteSpace'></a>
 ### Error_ValueCannotBeNullOrWhiteSpace `property`

 ##### Summary

-Looks up a localized string similar to Value cannot be null or whitespace..
+Looks up a localized string similar to Value cannot be null or the blank string..

 <a name='P-xyLOGIX-Core-Extensions-Properties-Resources-NCharsMustBePositive'></a>
 ### NCharsMustBePositive `property`